nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 ![](images/waterfall-model.webp)

 The waterfall model creates friction between (1) requirements gathering and (2) development due to its linear and rigid structure, where each phase must be completed before moving to the next.
 In this model, requirements are gathered and documented comprehensively at the start of the project, often without the flexibility to adapt to changes later.
-This approach assumes that clients can fully articulate their needs upfront, which is rarely the case in complex or evolving projects.
-As development begins, gaps, ambiguities, or misunderstandings in the requirements often become apparent.
+This approach assumes that clients can fully articulate their needs upfront, which is rarely the case.

+As development progresses, teams frequently discover **gaps, ambiguities, or misunderstandings** in the initial requirements, leading to delays, costly changes, or project misalignment.

+- **Rigid Change Management**: Adapting to new requirements is difficult and costly.
+- **Late Discovery of Issues**: Problems in requirements often surface deep into development.
+- **Misalignment with Client Expectations**: What is delivered may no longer match what the client actually needs.
+- **Long Feedback Loops**: Clients only see the final product, limiting opportunities for early correction.

 ### The Agile model